clvLabs/fortnitetracker-stats/README.md

 ## Usage

-Once the image has been built you can start the service with `docker-compose up -d`.
+Once the image has been built you can start the service with `docker-compose up -d`

 This will start the container in _detached_ mode.